European Union Citizens (Electoral Rights) Bill [HL]

 Overview

-This bill grants EU citizens residing in the UK the right to vote in parliamentary elections and stand for election to both the House of Commons and the House of Lords.
-It amends existing legislation to include EU citizens as eligible voters and candidates.
+This bill aims to grant European Union (EU) citizens residing in the UK the right to vote in parliamentary elections and to stand for election to both the House of Commons and the House of Lords.
+It amends existing legislation to include EU citizens alongside UK and Irish citizens.

 Description

-- Candidacy Rights: It grants EU citizens resident in the UK the same right as UK citizens to stand for election to the House of Commons and be appointed to the House of Lords.
-The definition of "relevant citizen of the Union" and "resident in the United Kingdom" will be taken from the Representation of the People Act 1983.
+- Eligibility for Parliament: It grants EU citizens residing in the UK the same right as UK citizens to stand for election to the House of Commons and to be appointed to the House of Lords.
+The definition of "relevant citizen of the Union" and "resident in the United Kingdom" are taken from the existing Representation of the People Act 1983.

-The Electoral Commission is mandated to inform affected individuals of their new rights.
+- Information Duty: The Electoral Commission is mandated to inform those affected by the bill of their new rights.

-The bill applies to the whole of the UK and comes into force immediately upon passage.
+- Extent and Commencement: The Act applies to the whole of the UK and comes into force immediately upon passing.

 Government Spending